aljosagolob/Garex-test-app/README.md

 # Test app for Garex

-Before starting, create a .env file and copy the credentials into it
+## Project stack

+Angular frontend

+Java backend using Spring Boot framework

+PostgreSQL database

 ## Instructions
 1. Clone the repository
    - in the terminal run `git clone <repo name>`
 2. Navigate into the project directory
    - `cd <repo name>`
+3. Create a .env file and copy the credentials into it
+   - names should match the `example.env` template
-3. Build and start the app using docker compose
+4. Build and start the app using docker compose
    - `docker-compose up --build -d`
-4. Access the app
+5. Access the app
    - `http://localhost:4200`
+6. Managing the app
+   - app can be started and stopped using the standard Docker Compose commands, with data persistence ensured by the PostgreSQL container:
+   - `docker-compose up -d` and `docker-compose down`